Do you know a woman who is being abused? A legal rights handbook

 Compensation for victims of crime

-The Victim Quick Response Program+ (VQRP+) is a government program that may pay for certain expenses you have because you have been a victim of a violent crime in Ontario.
+The Victim Quick Response Program+ (VQRP+) is a government program that may pay for certain expenses you have as a result of a violent crime in Ontario.
 This includes intimate partner violence.

 The rules about who can qualify for help are very strict.
 For example, you must first report the crime to the police or to a community victim support agency within a certain time.
 And, in most cases, you must show that you: